jpartain89/Software-Install-Guides/mkdocs/docs/ubuntu/openvpn.md

 wget https://www.privateinternetaccess.com/openvpn/openvpn.zip
 ```

-If `unzip` is not installed, go ahead:
+If `unzip` is not installed, go ahead and install it.

 ```bash
 sudo apt-get install unzip
 ```

-Then:
+Then, unzip it.
+Make sure you use the `-d`, or else it'll unzip into the current directory.
+Super annoying.

 ```bash
 unzip openvpn.zip -d openvpn
 ```

-# Copy the Files
+## Copy the Files

 Copy the PIA OpenVPN certificates and profile to the OpenVPN configuration location.